-The word suicide never bothered me to say or type before until this week.
+The word suicide was never too difficult to say or type until this week.
 I know others who experienced suicide with their families or friends, but not directly.
-This week, one of the members in management who interviewed me for the current position I am in, I often consulted with for specific questions and he wore a referee shirt if a coworker and I took opposite stances, took his own life.
+This week, one of the members in management took his own life.
+He interviewed me for the current position I am in.
+I often consulted with him for specific questions.
+He also wore a referee shirt if a coworker and I took opposite stances.
 Processing the loss has been difficult.
 Two days in the office has felt like two weeks.
 Here’s how we are all trying to help each other.

 The Sound of Silence is Real

 Quiet time at home with a toddler is very rare; my husband I are usually answering the same questions on repeat, “Is it morning time?
 Can you play bat ball with me?
 Can I watch Moanna again?
 Is it your favorite movie too mom?!!”

 When we learned about the death over the weekend, I did not realize the constant questions and distractions in my home filled the sound of silence.
 It blocked the full suicide impact on my mental and emotional state.
 After I dropped our son off at daycare on Monday morning, I was alone in my car driving to work when the suicide realization hit me like a tidal wave.
 I tried to keep it together, but when I arrived at my cube, the office was unbearably quiet.